EduardGomezEscandell/mpi-wrapper-cxx/demos/mandelbrot/README.md

 pnmtopng output.ppm > image.png
 ```

-Otherwise you can simply open the `ppm` image file with some image viewers or with Inkscape.
+Otherwise you can simply open the `ppm` image file with some image viewers (e.g. Eye of Gnome on Linux, Inkscape on Windows).

 ### Results